The biggest single curveball that Burroughs throws

 That would be okay.

-utterly human appearing Dejah Thoris lays a snow white egg the size of
+the utterly human appearing Dejah Thoris lays a snow white egg the size

-for little dodges of skin colour, are absolutely and completely
+except for little dodges of skin colour, are absolutely and completely

 identical to humans.
-Except, you know, for that whole egg laying thing.
+Except, you know, for that whole egg laying

-of Dejah Thorisí divine rack, whether and why Barsoomians have
+to the size of Dejah Thorisí divine rack, whether and why Barsoomians have

 Fighting Man of Mars is described as having a boyish figure.